grambas/laravel-fixer-sh/README.md

 This shell & php script show you if your Laravel version is compatible with PHP version and checks if all required modules are loaded.
 Also its fixes laravel folders & files permissions

+### Check php modules and version is possible from terminal.
+Why seperate PHP file to do it?

+Not always terminal PHP version is the same with project PHP version.
+Calling PHP file we ensure that the right one PHP version is checked.

+### Why do I need this?

+With different web server configurations you may fall in problems by running Laravel framework.
+Missing modules can lead to very misleading errors.
+Sometimes you become no logs, no error displays or blank pages.
+Firstly what you need to do is to check basic configuration.
+This script can do it in few seconds.
+Also it fixes file & folder permissions.

 ### Installing